senses-smart-mirror/senses-docs/docs/guide/configuration.md

 After you are done with the general configuration you are ready to place widgets on your Smart Mirror.
 All widgets are configurable through there own settings.
 After adding a widget to the grid the widget settings screen will be displayed.

 For a full list of all the widgets see [here](/widgets/introduction).

+## Configure your Raspberry PI

+Senses - Smart Mirror software will run on your Raspberry PI out of the box but you might want to configure other Raspberry PI related options.
+Think about a splash screen or rotate the display to properly show the software on your monitor.

+We decided to not give any instructions in this documentation, there are already a lot of tutorials / guides / video's out there that provide a lot of good help already.
+We might add a link to those sites in the documentation at a later stage.